1970 – BERNSTEIN’s VERDI REQUIEM – ST.PAUL’S CONCERT..and 50 years later – a recovered stereo mix!

 HOW WAS SUCH AN IMPORTANT CONCERT BEING MIXED?

 What of the ‘sound mixing’?
 Alas, there being no suitable ‘sound mobile’ in February 1970, John Coombs was forced to set up his gear in ‘a furniture van’!
 As Charles Fearnley remembered:

 “The “mobile” was a slightly grubby furniture van – 3 tonne or so in size – with interior bare aluminium walls, and no acoustic treatment of any kind .
 Even at that stage I wondered how it would sound inside… I remember a mixer, but no idea what, and have no recall of tape machines.
 My understanding of the technology was somewhat “limited” at that stage – but I do recall being impressed by the provision of an electric kettle!”

-All is revealed though thanks to ex-LWT Sound Supervisor Paul Faraday as here’s a photo of Leo Sturgess mixing a Palladium show just 2 weeks later on the 8th March 1970, in the very same ‘grubby furniture van’.
+All is revealed though thanks to ex-LWT Sound Supervisor Paul Faraday, as here’s a photo of Leo Sturgess mixing a Film and TV awards show at the Palladium, just 2 weeks later on the 8th March 1970, in the very same ‘grubby furniture van’.